Optical communication-based identification for multi-UAV systems: theory and practice: Binary Sequences Construction and Combinatorial Analysis

-\item When the \ac{SNR} of the optical channel is poor, the \ac{BER} can be large.
-This would result in large identification time, as well as many identification failures.
-When the \ac{SNR} of the optical channel is poor, it is necessary to add some robustness against bit errors.
-One way to achieve this is by increasing the circular Hamming distance of the set $\mathcal{X}^L$ defined as:
+5) When the \ac{SNR} is poor, the raw \ac{BER} is large, and can result in long identification times and constant identification failures.
+To alleviate this, we can add some robustness by increasing the circular Hamming distance of the set $\mathcal{X}^L$, defined as:

-If $D(\mathcal{X}^L)=1$, any single bit error can transform a valid binary sequence into another valid binary sequence.
-Thus, in general, it is impossible to determine if the binary sequence was correctly decoded.
+where $H_c(\mathbf{b}_n,\mathbf{b}_m)\triangleq\min_d\left\|\mathbf{b}_n \oplus c(\mathbf{b}_m,d)\right\|_0$ is the circular Hamming distance between the binary sequences $\mathbf{b}_n$ and $\mathbf{b}_m$; $c(\mathbf{b}_n,d)$ is the binary sequence $\mathbf{b}_n$ after being circularly shifted $d$ bits to the right; and $\oplus$ is the XOR logic operator.
+If $D(\mathcal{X}^L)=1$, then any single bit error can transform a valid binary sequence into another valid binary sequence.
+Thus, it is impossible to determine if the binary sequence was correctly decoded.
 If $D(\mathcal{X}^L)=2$, any single bit error will transform a valid binary sequence into an invalid binary sequence.
-In general, the Hamming distance of this invalid sequence to the original sequence and to other valid sequences will be the same.
-Thus, in this case, it will be possible to detect single bit errors on the received binary sequence, but it will not be possible to correct it.
-If $D(\mathcal{X}^L)=3$, any single bit error will transform a valid binary sequence into an invalid binary sequence.
+Thus, it becomes possible to detect single bit errors, but it will not be possible to correct them.
+If $D(\mathcal{X}^L)=3$, then any single bit error will transform a valid binary sequence into an invalid binary sequence.
 However, the circular Hamming distance of this erroneous invalid binary sequence to the original binary sequence will be shorter than to any other valid binary sequence.
-Thus, it will be possible to detect and correct binary sequences received with only a single erroneous bit.
+Thus, it will be possible to detect and correct single bit errors.

-To maintain cardinality $|\mathcal{X}^L|$, if we increase the Hamming distance $D(\mathcal{X}^L)$, then we must also increase the sequence length $L$.
-Thus, the selection of the Hamming distance $D(\mathcal{X}^L)$ must be carefully done.
-This trade-off is further analyzed in section \ref{sec:experiments}. \end{enumerate}